Common Names: Crocus, Dutch crocus, snow crocus. (English plural: crocuses or croci)

-Hardiness: Zones 3- 8.
-Height: Less than 6" (h) x less.
-Bloom Time: Late winter - early spring.
+Type: Perennial Hardiness: Zones 3- 8 Bloom Time: Late winter - early spring.

-Exposure: Will vary slightly with varieties and exposure.
+Exposure: Will vary slightly with varieties.
 Full sun to partial shade.
-As Crocus Vernus usually blooms late winter - early spring, the do best in full sun.
+As Crocus Vernus usually blooms late winter - early spring, they do best in full sun.
 Prefers cool climate, not heat tolerant.

 Soil/pH: Crocus prefer a neutral soil pH of 6.0 - 7.0.
 More important than soil pH is good drainage.
 As with most bulb-like plants, crocus do not like to sit in wet soil, especially during the summer, when they are dormant.

-Crocus Vernus bloom about two weeks after Species Crocus, The hybrids tend to bloom a little later; mixing them with other species of crocus will produce a longer period of bloom.
+Notes/Gardening Tips: Crocus Vernus bloom about two weeks after Species Crocus, The hybrids tend to bloom a little later; mixing them with other species of crocus will produce a longer period of bloom.
 Crocus planted in a protected spot can bloom weeks earlier than those in open exposure, like a lawn.
-The flowers fade quickly in heat.
 Planting them where other plants will fill in and hide their foliage will give the crocus a chance to store energy for the next season.
-For a more natural look, you can toss the corms onto the planting space and plant them where they land.
-Even easier dig a wide hole, toss them in and cover them over.
+For a more natural look, toss the corms onto the planting space and plant them where they land.
 The corms also do well in alpine and rock gardens and in containers.